Are you Betting over or under in today’s game? Learn how to predict scoring in MLB to pick a winner.

-Examining hitting closely, there hits to runs ratio in MLB last season was 1.9 to 1.
+Examining hitting closely, their hits to runs ratio in MLB last season was 1.9 to 1.

-The runs to home runs ratio was 3.88 to 1, so nearly one run out of every four is accounted for by the home run.
+The runs to home runs ratio were 3.88 to 1, so nearly one run out of every four is accounted for by the home run.